SirDancealot/Blue-Prince-Notes/Blueprints/Rooms/Misc/Treasure Trove.md

 - blue box+wind = false
 -  pink+moon = false
 - green in pink = false
+- handwritten green = false, but true if one color in text is changed

 Contains a lock-box with a [[Memos|memo]], probably a new one each time